 Alaska Wild Berries and Flowers

 Fireweed is an Alaskan wildflower that you can find almost anywhere in the state.
 It’s primary growing season ranges from early summer to late fall.
 It is a perennial plant, returning with each

-These wild blooms are known to be some of the first species to colonize after large fires and disturbances to the soil.
-They can grow so big that some have been recorded at 9 ft. tall!
+Fireweed is known to be some of the first species to colonize after large fires and disturbances to the soil.
+An important teammate for soil restoration throughout the region.
+They can grow so big that some have been recorded at towering 9 ft. tall!

 ⚠ CAUTION ⚠